• Skip to primary navigation

 • Add the activated yeast mix to the bowl of flour and mix together.
 Knead for 5 minutes with dough hooks or by hand for 10 minutes.
 The dough is ready when it passes the windowpane test.

 • Put the dough in a bowl and cover to let it rise for 1 - 2 hours.
 When the dough has doubled in size, punch out all of the air from the dough.
+Sprinkle flour on a flat surface and place dough on floured area.

-• Sprinkle flour on a flat surface and place dough on floured area.
-Use a rolling pin to make a flattened rectangle about 10x12 inches then make six equal strips.
+• Use a rolling pin to make a flattened rectangle about 10x12 inches then make six equal strips.

-• Place the buns on a lined baking sheet and proof them for a second time for 30-40 minutes.
-Preheat the oven to 180°C (350°F) in the meantime.
+• Place the buns on a lined baking sheet and proof them again 30-40 minutes.
+Preheat the oven to 180°C (350°F).

 Bake Ensaymada Buns